Lyft pulls electric bikes off the road after brake problems

 Lyft removed the majority of its electric bikes, which can go up to 18 miles per hour, from the three cities on Sunday.
 Lyft is working with an engineering firm to determine the cause and did not estimate when the electric bikes would be back on the road.

+“We recently received a small number of reports from riders who experienced stronger than expected braking force on the front wheel,” Lyft wrote in a letter to customers on its bikeshare websites.
+“Out of an abundance of caution, we are proactively removing the pedal-assist bikes from service for the time being.”

-The electric bikes were designed by Motivate, which Lyft bought in November.
+The electric bikes in question were designed by Motivate, the largest bike share operator in the U.S., which Lyft bought in November.
+Motivate operates in New York City as Citi Bike, San Francisco as Ford GoBike and Washington D.C. as Capital Bikeshare.

+Lyft is also working on designing its own electric bikes, which have not yet been released.

+In San Francisco, which has a higher percentage of electric bikes in its fleet than Lyft’s other markets, Lyft is extending monthly and annual bike memberships by a month.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.